kaekka/kaekka/README.md

 <table>
   <tr>
     <td align="left">
-      Heyyy~ I'm a proud beginner in the world of coding, currently juggling:
+I'm a proud beginner in the world of coding, currently juggling:
 HTML, CSS, Java, and Python (mostly while half-asleep 😴).

 Certified nap enthusiast, with big dreams of becoming an awesome developer who builds cool and possibly world-changing stuff!

 I might be lazy, and yes, I love sleep like it's my full-time job...